thennen/counting-molecules/README.md

 `Helicene_example`, `APT_example` and `APT_2_example` are three example scripts that generate the figures in <CITE ARTICLE>.

-The data files they analyze can be downloaded [here](some data dump URL).
+The data files they analyze can be downloaded from this [figshare repo](https://doi.org/10.6084/m9.figshare.19217556).

 ## Versioning